mcanyucel/bw-secret-manager/README.md

 SECRET_KEY=
 ```

-2. Organize your secrets in Bitwarden collections following the convention `<project-name>/<environment>`.
-For example, for a project named `myproject` and an environment `dev`, create a collection named `myproject/dev`.
+2. Organize your secrets in Bitwarden folders following the convention `<project-name>/<environment>`.
+For example, for a project named `myproject` and an environment `dev`, create a folder named `myproject/dev`.

 3. Run the script: